abhmishr1/HIP/docs/how-to/performance_guidelines.rst

 again if necessary, and writing the results back to device global memory.

-For some applications, a traditional hardware-managed cache is more appropriate to exploit data locality.
+For some applications, a traditional hardware-managed cache is more appropriate for exploiting data locality.

-Finally, the throughput of memory accesses by a kernel can vary significantly depending on the access pattern.
+In conclusion, the throughput of memory accesses by a kernel can vary significantly depending on the access pattern.
 Therefore, the next step in maximizing memory throughput is to organize memory accesses as optimally as possible.
 This is especially important for global memory accesses, as global memory bandwidth is low compared to available on-chip bandwidths and arithmetic instruction throughput.
 Thus, non-optimal global memory accesses generally have a high impact on performance.
+The memory throughput optimization techniques are further discussed in detail in the following sections.
 .. _data transfer:
 Data Transfer
 ---------------